chocolatey-community/chocolatey-packages/automatic/thunderbird/README.md

 ## Package Parameters

 - `/l:LOCALE` - Install given Firefox locale.
 See the [official page](https://releases.mozilla.org/pub/thunderbird/releases/latest/README.txt) for a complete list of available locales.
+- /NoRestart - Do not attempt to restart the Thunderbird process
 - `/UseMozillaFallback` Makes a request to mozilla.org and reads the supported Language Culture code from the website.

 ### Examples

 `choco install thunderbird --params "/l=en-GB"`
-`choco install thunderbird --params "/UseMozillaFallback"`
+`choco install thunderbird --params "/NoRestart"` `choco install thunderbird --params "/UseMozillaFallback"`

 ## Notes